cambridge-cares/TheWorldAvatar/Agents/FenlandTrajectoryAgent/README.md

 &nbsp;
 ## 1.3 Deploying the agent to the stack

-This agent requires [JPS_BASE_LIB] and [Stack-Clients] to be wrapped by [py4jps].
-Therefore, after installation of all required packages (incl. `py4jps >= 1.0.26`), the `StackClients` resource needs to be added to allow for access through `py4jps`.
+As mentioned earlier, this agent requires [JPS_BASE_LIB] and [Stack-Clients] to be wrapped by [py4jps].
+Therefore, after installation of all required packages (incl. `py4jps >= 1.0.32`), the `StackClients` resource needs to be added to allow for access through `py4jps`.
 All required steps are detailed in the [py4jps] documentation.
 However, the commands provided below shall suffice to compile the latest `StackClients` resource locally and install it inside the Docker container using the provided [Dockerfile].
-Please note, that compiling requires a [Java Development Kit version >=11].
-Updating the [JPS_BASE_LIB] resource is ONLY required if a pre-release version is needed, which is (currently) not the case for this agent.
+If you encounter any error for spinning up the stack, please manually execute commands mentioned in Stack Client Settings section in this page.

 Simply execute the following command in the same folder as this `README` to build the required [Stack-Clients] resource and spin up the production version of the agent (from a bash terminal).
-The stack `<STACK NAME>` is the name of an already running stack. bash
+The stack `<STACK NAME>` is the name of an already running stack.

 # Buildings the agent Docker image and pushing it